BAJAJ FINSERV DIRECT LIMITED

 Meaning of Nifty 50

-The Nifty 50 Index is a broad-market benchmark index that tracks the performance of 50 actively traded and financially strong companies across multiple sectors on the NSE.
+The Nifty 50 Index is a broad-market benchmark that tracks the performance of 50 large, liquid, and financially representative companies across multiple sectors listed on the NSE.

 Key highlights:

-• Launched in 1996 by the NSE and managed by NSE Indices Limited.
+• Launched in 1996 and maintained by NSE Indices Limited

-• Covers 13 major sectors, providing a diversified market representation.
+• Covers companies from approximately 13 sectors, offering diversified market representation

 How is Nifty 50 Calculated